 We recommend you read one of these books to understand the research process:

-The City of Boroondara was established in 1994, so knowing which municipality your house belonged to before this, for example, the City of Camberwell, Hawthorn or Kew, is helpful.
-The City of Boroondara is in the Parish of Boroondara in the County of Bourke.
+The City of Boroondara was established in 1994.
+Knowing the municipality your house belonged to before this is helpful.
+It will either be the City of Camberwell, Hawthorn or Kew.
+The City of Boroondara was in the Parish of Boroondara in the County of Bourke.

 If you need help with your research, librarians at each of our libraries are happy to help you or ask a librarian.